anthonywu2000/Genomics-Data-Directory/README.md

 • `./client/src/App.css` contains the CSS classes used for the frontend.

 ## Design/Styling Methodology
 Since this is an internal tool, simplicity in the design is the key!
+I have thought about making the filter function much more easier and providing direct related results from the table once the user inputs any character.

 ## Futhur Discussions and Considerations
 Due to time constraints for this project, I believe some stylings and designs can be furthur improved.
 Additionally, I hope to make the individual reusable components more generalized (ie. make them able to be used in multiple projects, but this could be out-of-scope).
 Also, I would like to dive deeper into React.js design patterns, as this would ensure good code quality and support furthur refactoring.

+## Extra Notes
+In the database table obtained from MongoDB, 'gCSI_2018_unfiltered' has an empty DOI string.
+Since there is no specification about this, I have decided to leave this on the table as well.